-There are a number of risks to your developing baby if you drink alcohol when you are pregnant.
+There are a number of risks for you and your developing baby if you drink alcohol when you are pregnant.

 For more information on FASD, see HealthLinkBC File #38e Fetal Alcohol Spectrum Disorder.

 How much alcohol is risky?

 There is no known safe amount of alcohol at any stage of pregnancy.
-It is safest not to drink at all when you are pregnant or planning to become pregnant or having barrier free sex.
+It is safest not to drink at all when you are pregnant, planning to become pregnant or having barrier free sex.

 Is there any safe time to drink alcohol during pregnancy?